Azure/terraform-provider-alz/docs/data-sources/archetype_keys.md

 page_title: "alz_archetype_keys Data Source - terraform-provider-alz"
 subcategory: ""
 description: |-
   Archetype keys data source.
-Used to generate used in for_each loops for Terraform resources, without a dependency on any data that is only known after apply.
+Produces sets of strings to be used in for_each loops for Terraform resources, without a dependency on any data that is only known after apply.The values are the keys to the data maps produced by the alz_archetype resource.
+You can use this to create a local map, combining the keys with the data from the alz_archetype resource.
 ---

 # alz_archetype_keys (Data Source)

 Archetype keys data source.
-Used to generate used in `for_each` loops for Terraform resources, without a dependency on any data that is only known after apply.
+Produces sets of strings to be used in `for_each` loops for Terraform resources, without a dependency on any data that is only known after apply.The values are the keys to the data maps produced by the `alz_archetype` resource.
+You can use this to create a local map, combining the keys with the data from the `alz_archetype` resource.

 ## Example Usage